 A symbol of love in the shape of a platinum and diamond antique engagement ring has been appointed keeper of the royal flame of love, for over a generation.
-History and family tradition, add romance and value to a heirloom antique engagement ring.
+History and family tradition, add romance and value to an heirloom antique engagement ring.

-Premier jewelry, gemstones, and Natural pearls have answered a deep and personal love of beauty throughout each of the period styles in the history of jewelry.
+Premier Jewelry, gemstones, and Natural pearls have answered a deep and personal love of beauty throughout each of the period styles in the history of Jewelry.
 But that's just half the story.

-Key points in the histories of jewelry:
+Key points in the Histories of Jewelry:

-Click on the links below to enter the decorative periods during the history of jewelry.
+Click on the links below to enter the decorative periods during the History of Jewelry.